-HINT: Go to the Guide to DLM Required Test Administrator Training located on your state's DLM website.
+HINT: Go to the Guide to DLM Required Test Administrator Training located on the DLM website for complete information.

 The training for new test administrators consists of four modules that must be completed in order.
 Only the first module in the course is initially available.
-Each module ends with a post-test, which must be passed with a score of 80% or higher and then the next module becomes available.
+Each module ends with a post-test, which must be passed with a score of 80% or higher before the next module becomes available.
 If a post-test is not passed, test administrators may repeat the module and its post-test as many times as needed until a score of 80% or higher is achieved for the module.